MrMeadows/chirper/development_journal.md

 # Development Journal

+## 5/1/2024

+The Input component is designed well enough to permit me some sanity when working on its functionality (Thank you, Luke! https://github.com/przekwas)!
+Now I can work on making the textarea and username correspond to the correct values of the header and body of the Post component.
+After that, I'll make the "Chirp!" button create an instance of the Post component to the Feed component.
+Then, the scroll function in the Feed component.

 ## 4/30/2024

 I've added a "Post" component to my project.
 In the future, I intend for this component to be called when a user writes and submits a post via the Input component.
 That may be what I work on next, but it seems a large task, so I'll need to study up on how I'll do that.